 qr-based ar anchoring in construction

-QR detection is quite expensive.
-Processing frames on the main thread would drop framerate to unacceptable levels resulting in a bad user experience.
-The solution: dedicated detection thread using concurrent queues.
+QR detection is expensive.
+Processing frames on the main thread drops framerate.
+The solution: a dedicated detection thread with concurrent queues.

 private Thread processThread;